-As part of a periodic review, Clarks Code of Business Ethics was updated in April 2017 taking into consideration new legislative developments such as the Modern Slavery Act and best practice guidance from the Institute of Business Ethics of which Clarks is a subscriber.
+As part of a periodic review, the Code of Business Ethics was updated in May 2018 taking into consideration new legislative developments such as the Modern Slavery Act and best practice guidance from the Institute of Business Ethics of which Clarks is a subscriber.
 The revised Code of Business Ethics specifically references that “No form of forced or compulsory labour or modern slavery is tolerated by Clarks within our own operations or those of our business partners”.
 It has also been updated to include red flags and warning signals that employees should look out for to prevent such issues and gives a link to the International Labour Office’s Indicators of Forced Labour for further guidance.
-It clearly presents the reporting channels available to employees to report any concerns that the Code is being breached.
+It clearly presents the reporting channels available to employees to report any concerns that the Code of Business Ethics is being breached.
 This includes an externally provided whistleblowing channel.

 Code of Practice for Suppliers

-Clarks Code of Practice summarises the minimum standards for working conditions that we expect our Suppliers to adhere to in the production of all Clarks products.
+Our Code of Practice summarises the minimum standards for working conditions that we expect our Suppliers to adhere to in the production of all Clarks products.
 The Code of Practice requires compliance with all local legal and regulatory requirements of the country in which the facility is located; to recognise International standards and to uphold the core labour conventions of the International Labour Organization.
 Where there is any conflict between these we expect the higher standard to be achieved.
 All Suppliers must agree to comply with the principles and requirements of the Code of Practice, which includes audits.
 As well as conducting scheduled audits we also complete unannounced visits which encourage our Suppliers to continue to meet standards always and not just when a visit is scheduled.

 It contains specific requirements related to forced labour as follows:

-Clarks strives to ensure that compliance with Clarks Code of Practice forms part of the terms and conditions for all purchase orders.
-Through our social audit program, suppliers are required to sign a copy of the Code of Practice as part of the audit process to acknowledge and confirm that they have received, reviewed and understand it, and that they are in or working towards full compliance with these standards.
+Clarks strives to ensure that compliance with the Code of Practice forms part of the terms and conditions for all purchase orders.
+Through our social audit program, Suppliers are required to sign a copy of the Code of Practice as part of the audit process to certify and confirm that they have received, reviewed and understand it, and that they are in or working towards full compliance with these standards.

 The Code of Practice is reviewed periodically to ensure it remains relevant and fit for purpose.
 This was done most recently in 2016 and is scheduled for review during 2018.
-This will include benchmarking against standard codes, those of peer brands and retailers and review by an external organisation.
+This will include benchmarking against standard codes, those of peer brands and retailers and review by external organisations.

 Where appropriate based on the level of risk, audits are conducted of any potential new supplier prior to the acceptance of a purchase order for bulk production.
-For existing suppliers, we use a tiered approach to the frequency of audits based on their compliance performance and management capability.
+For existing Suppliers, we use a tiered approach to the frequency of audits based on their compliance performance and management capability.
 Based on the audit results we assign a compliance level and risk rating to each facility.

-In common with other brands, audits are conducted either by our in-house specialist audit team or by a third-party service provider on our behalf.
+In common with other brands, audits are conducted either by our in-house specialist audit team or by an independent third-party service provider on our behalf.
 Currently, our audits are conducted on a scheduled or announced basis.
 As previously noted, as well as conducting scheduled audits we also complete unannounced visits which encourage our Suppliers to continue to meet standards always.

-Non-compliance Clarks does not tolerate forced labour, slavery or human trafficking within our direct operations or supply chains.
-Where any non-compliance to Clarks Code of Practice for Suppliers is identified, we expect and support suppliers to take action to correct it.
+Clarks does not tolerate forced labour, slavery or human trafficking within our direct operations or supply chains.
+Where any non-compliance to the Code of Practice is identified, we expect and support Suppliers to take action to correct it.
 We actively work with them to correct any breaches and each facility produces a corrective action plan following an audit to address the issues identified.
 If a supplier does not take effective action in a timely manner withdrawing our business remains the final sanction.
 Employees who breach the principles set out in our Code of Business Ethics and related policies may be subject to disciplinary procedures.

 Key performance indicators - Whistleblowing

-In 2016 Clarks undertook a governance review of all our Corporate Responsibility activities.
-From 2017 onwards, governance for the application of our Code of Practice to Goods for Resale Suppliers is provided via a newly established Responsible Sourcing GfR Committee chaired by Clarks Group Sourcing and Development Director, which in turn reports into a global Corporate Responsibility Committee comprised of our Senior Leadership Team and reporting into the Board.
-In addition, reports from the Group Head of Supplier Working Conditions are now also made directly to the Board Audit Committee.
+Governance for the application of our Code of Practice is provided via the Responsible Sourcing GfR Committee chaired by Clarks Group Sourcing Director, which in turn reports into a global Corporate Responsibility Committee comprised of our Senior Leadership Team and reporting into the Board.
+In addition, reports from the Group Head of Supplier Working Conditions are made directly to the Board Audit Committee.

 We will continue to develop additional KPIs and monitoring on modern slavery and forced labour.

-• Clarks supported the Pacific Links Foundation in the delivery of their Factory Awareness to Counter Trafficking (FACT) program at some of our suppliers in Vietnam.
+• We supported the Pacific Links Foundation in the delivery of their Factory Awareness to Counter Trafficking (FACT) program at some of our suppliers in Vietnam.
 The FACT program offers a series of workshops for factory managers and workers to raise awareness about trafficking prevention.
 It is a part of the Pacific Links Foundation wider efforts to counter trafficking in Vietnam by increasing access to education, providing shelter and reintegration services, and enabling economic opportunities.
 Further information on the Pacific Links Foundation and the FACT programme can be found on their website.

-During 2017 onwards, we will work to increase awareness of risks and reporting channels, including specific training on modern slavery and human trafficking for all corporate employees, as well as franchisees and contractors.
+During 2018 we will continue to work to increase awareness of risks and reporting channels, including specific training on modern slavery and human trafficking for all corporate employees, as well as franchisees and contractors.

-In accordance with the UK Modern Slavery Act 2015 this Statement has been approved by the Board of C & J Clark Limited on 4th May 2017 and signed on its behalf by:
+In accordance with the UK Modern Slavery Act 2015 this Statement has been approved by the Board of C & J Clark Limited on 21st June 2018 and signed on its behalf by:

 Chief Executive Officer,